philipborg/BraintreeWrapper/README.md

 # BrainTreeApp

-BrainTree app is payment provider whereby user can pay from the items.
-Curentlly version user have to set own data, billing address and credit card infomrations which are required.
+BrainTree app is payment provider whereby user can pay for the items.
+Currently version user have to set own data, billing address and credit card informations which are required.

 To testing this app, please: